ollieread/multiauth/README.md

 There we go, done!
 Enjoy yourselves.

+## Filters ##

+As to be expected, since the original Auth syntax of `Auth::guest()` no longer works, neither do the default filters.
+You can modify the filters to be something like `auth.admin` and `auth.user` but just remember, they will no longer work.

+For an example of the old auth filter, and how to fix it, see this gist: https://gist.github.com/ollieread/8303638

 ## Testing ##

 Laravel integration/controller testing implements `$this->be($user)` to the base TestCase class.
 The implementation of #be() does not work correctly with Multiauth.
 To get around this, implement your own version of #be() as follows: